 The course also provides a unique opportunity to enhance professional practice and critical understanding.

-Other students have joined the voluntary sector working in residential or drugs/alcohol units.
-Still others have entered research jobs within the public or private sector and finally a number have progressed on to PhD studies.
+Other students have joined the voluntary sector working in residential or drugs and alcohol units.
+Many have also entered research jobs within the public or private sector or have progressed on to PhD studies.

 All students will benefit from our move to one campus, which will allow us to develop state-of-the-art facilities, flexible teaching areas and stunning social spaces.